osresearch/cosign/README.md

 cosign genkey N basename
 ```

-Produces N private key shares `basename-N.key` and public key
+Produces N private key shares `basename-0.key`, `basename-1.key`, ...
-`basename.pub`.
+`basename-(N-1).key` and the public key `basename.pub`.
 The public key can be published and the inidividual key
 shares should be sent to the cosigners under separate secured channels.

 After generation the shares should never be brought together since the
 private key can be regenerated from all of them together.
+Additionally, the key shards currently are not password protected,
+so the recipients must protect them.

 ## Partial signature generation